CaptEmulation/nitrogen-website/source/guides/apps/reactor.md

 ## Nitrogen Applications

 As you've seen in the previous two guides, there were a lot of repeated steps in setting up the typical device application.
-In this guide, we'll see how we can reduce this and at the same time be able to share device applications with each other using the [Nitrogen Reactor](/docs/concepts/reactor.md).
+In this guide, we'll see how we can reduce this and at the same time be able to share device applications with others in the Nitrogen community using the [Nitrogen Reactor](/docs/concepts/reactor.md).

 This guide builds on the [hardware device guide](/guides/device/setup.md) and assumes you have already have a Raspberry Pi device up and running.
 If you don't, jump back to that guide and complete that first.

 The [Reactor](/docs/concepts/reactor.md) is Nitrogen's application execution environment.
-Applications in Nitrogen are simply node.js modules that are passed a sessions and parameters at creation.
+Applications in Nitrogen are simply node.js modules that are passed a sessions and parameters at startup and implement <b>start</b> and <b>stop</b> methods.

 In this guide, we'll see how we can use the Reactor for both device and cloud applications.
 Let's start with setting up a Reactor on the Raspberry Pi to execute the camera device application.